Vinca is a plant genus that’s part of the dogbane family.

 Snipping stems will lead to branching and make your plant more lush and dense.

 For a particularly bushy container vinca, snip or pinch stems every 3 leaf pairs as it grows.
 Do this to each consecutive branch for 3 to 5 weeks early spring, and you’ll have loads of flowers later on!

-Vines and stems that bend back to the ground will take root and spread from there.
-Its a natural manner of propagation, similar to the layering of strawberry runners.
-This makes the plant rather invasive in non-native environments since it can spread fast.
+Vines and stems that bend back to the ground take root and spread from there.
+It’s similar to the layering of strawberry.
+This makes the plant invasive in non-native environments since it spreads fast.

-Fertilizer will make for more vigorous blooming and growth, but vinca will still do fine in poor soil.
-If you do fertilize, only fertilize two or three times in Spring, at one-month intervals.
+Fertilizer leads to vigorous blooming and growth, but vinca still does fine in poor soil.
+If you do fertilize, only do so two or three times in spring, at one-month intervals.